Jim Bottorff's Banjo Page

 GUITAR TUNED BANJO (pdf)

-Why Circle of 5th Diagrams are shown Clockwise and Counter-Clockwise
+Circle of 5th Diagrams - Clockwise and Counter-Clockwise

 Counter-Clockwise Arrangement

-For the tenor banjo, the Clockwise arrangement works for finding notes.
+For the tenor banjo, the Counter-Clockwise arrangement works for finding notes.

-The tenor banjo is tuned C G D A (at the nut), same order as the names on the Clockwise chart.
+The tenor banjo is tuned C G D A (at the nut), same order as the names on the diagram above.

-Bar across the 5th fret and the notes are F C G D, as per the Clockwise Chart.
+Bar across the 5th fret and the notes are F C G D, as per the diagram.
+Other frets are similar.

 Relative Minor Keys and Chords